return to Ellen's home page

 I work as a research staff member in the Environmental Sciences Division at Oak Ridge National Laboratory, where I have participated in or managed a variety of activities related to waste management and the environmental impacts of energy technologies and Department of Energy initiatives.

 I was elected to City Council in June 2007.
 I had previously run for City Council in August 2004 (in a special election to fill the remainder of an unexpired term, when I came in second out of six candidates) and in June 2005 (when I received votes from 56% of the voters, but placed fifth behind the four incumbents who ran for re-election).
-My reasons for running for Council are online.
+My reasons for running for Council in 2007 are online.

 Below are some of the details of my life.